okbreathe/redux-api-resources/README.md

   entities: {}
   // Store meta data about the collection (e.g. pagination, sort)
   meta: {}
-  // Temporary writeable state, common use case editing a form
+  // Temporary writeable state, common use case is storing form data
   changeset: {}
   // Result of the last CRUD operation.
 Typically used to display information
   // to the user about the status of a given operation (e.g. updating a user failed)